pinterest/typespec/packages/graphql/letter-to-santa/model-property-error-handling.md

 ## Summary

-The `@throws` and `@handles` decorators provide a unified framework for modeling and handling errors across both input and output scenarios.
+The `@raises` and `@handles` decorators provide a unified framework for modeling and handling errors across both input and output scenarios.
 While the mechanics of these decorators are identical for input and output, the use cases differ slightly.
 Input errors are generated by the server in response to invalid or incomplete client-provided data, whereas output errors are typically generated by the server's internal logic or data access operations.
 This distinction ensures that the proposal remains flexible and applicable to a wide range of error-handling scenarios.